-Within that time, he ran his own successful home-schooling business with many happy parents as their children overcame shyness and excelled in speaking
+Within that time, he ran his own successful home-schooling business with many happy parents as their children overcame shyness and excelled in speaking English.

 He knows firsthand the frustration with student-teacher connections.
 So he helped students and teachers come together by showing how a kind and caring nature can create harmony and a better learning experience.